 Symptoms of menopause

-Menopause can cause a range of physical and emotional changes, such as hot flushes, vaginal changes and mood swings.
-Every woman will have a different experience.
+Menopause can cause physical and emotional symptoms.
+Many women experience symptoms such as hot flushes, sleep problems, vaginal dryness, mood changes and sore breasts.

 Topics on this page

-Many symptoms start during perimenopause and can continue into postmenopause.
-Australian studies show that some women experience symptoms like hot flushes and night sweats well into their 60s.
+Many symptoms start during perimenopause and continue into postmenopause.
+Australian studies show that some women still experience symptoms like hot flushes and night sweats in their 60s

 • irregular periods